 I’ve given up watching tv, but my true loves are:

 The Mighty Boosh, Manimal, Brit Coms, Mad Men, Slim Goodbody, the Monkees, the Young Ones, Bod, Flight of the Conchords, and the 1960's Batman television series with Adam West (the art direction is mental!)

-The Red House Painters or anything with Mark Kozelek, Sergei Rachmaninov, Radiohead, M83, Massive Attack, Depeche Mode, Tears for Fears, Johnny Cash, Jeremy Enigk, Tricky, John Grant, Bruckner, Mahler, Kraftwerk, the Beatles, Zappa, Spoon, Jeff Buckley, New Order, Small Black, Neon Indian, Rufus Wainwright, Blood Orange, Boards of Canada, Gary Numan.
+The Red House Painters or anything with Mark Kozelek, Sergei Rachmaninov, Radiohead, M83, Massive Attack, Depeche Mode, Tears for Fears, Johnny Cash, Jeremy Enigk, Tricky, John Grant, Romeo Void, Bruckner, Kate Bush, Mahler, Kraftwerk, the Beatles, Zappa, Spoon, Jeff Buckley, New Order, Small Black, Neon Indian, Rufus Wainwright, Blood Orange, Boards of Canada, Gary Numan.

 2.)
 A sharp chef's knife

 5.)
 Marmite and coffee in the morning.
 (That’s Marmite on toast.
 Not Marmite in coffee.
 Now that would be gross.)

 6.)
 The means to see this vast, beautiful planet we inhabit (i.e. passport, visa, etc.)

 *attention* - There has been a major development.
 I have decided to abandon coffee *gasp* in favor of organic matcha green tea.
 Make no mistake, this is nothing short of a life changing event.
 I'll be sure to keep you posted of any further developments.
 As you were, gentlemen...